 Bibliographical reference mentioned in the following article:

-Coat of arms of Laurent Liu-Lecomble designed by him and emblazoned by me.
+Coat of arms of Laurent Liu-Lecomble designed by him and emblazoned by me, with the blazon written in English and Spanish in a structured way to observe the parallelism between both forms.

 Blazon keywords: Azure, Argent, Gules, Or, One, Three, Quarterly, Dexter, Hand, Appaumée, Sword, Point upwards, Between, Cross patty, Cross couped, Sinister, Eight-pointed cross, Plough share, Affronty, Disordered, Eagle claw, Inescutcheon, Charged and Fleur de lis.

-Style keywords: Outlined in sable, Illuminated, Ogee and Leather.
+Style keywords: Outlined in sable, Illuminated, Ogee and Rough.

 Bearer: Liu-Lecomble, Laurent.